wso2/docs-is/en/includes/references/email-templates.md

             ResendAccountConfirmation
                 </ul>
             </td>
-            <td>These emails are sent when a user creates an account in your Asgardeo organization.
+            <td>These emails are sent when a user creates an account in your {{ product_name }} organization.
 The email will prompt the user to confirm their account/email </td>
         </tr>
         <tr>
             <td>VerifyEmailOnUpdate</td>